RamosGonzalo/CRM-Freelancer/README.md

 ---

-## 👨‍💻 Autor
+## 👨‍💻 Author

-Desarrollado con dedicación por [Gonzalo Ramos](https://github.com/RamosGonzalo)
+Developed with dedication by [Gonzalo Ramos](https://github.com/RamosGonzalo)

 ---

-> Si te gustó este proyecto, no dudes en dejar una ⭐ o conectarte conmigo por [LinkedIn](https://www.linkedin.com/in/ramosgonzalo/)
+> If you enjoyed this project, feel free to leave a ⭐ or connect with me on [LinkedIn](https://www.linkedin.com/in/ramosgonzalo/)